omarhernandev/AppleStockAnalysis/README.md

 ## How This Would Scale

-- Modularize statistical analysis functions in the `/R` directory
 - Add a Shiny dashboard for user interactivity
 - Automate data ingestion via Alpha Vantage or Yahoo Finance API
 - Deploy as a hosted analysis service with auto-refresh
 - Add unit tests and continuous integration
+- Modularize statistical analysis functions for reusability

 ## System Diagram